Merlin04/pmft/docs/README.md

 ### Windows:

 Double-click on the installer executable in the `pmft-win folder`.
 You don't need any other files.
 Do not change the place where pmft installs from the default, which should be `C:\Program Files (x86)\pmft`.

+NOTE:

+After you have run the installer, if pmft throws errors, make sure you are running it as an administrator.
+If you are, type `pip install pyserial` as an administrator into cmd.

 ## Usage